bitnami/containers/bitnami/redis/README.md

 ### Environment variables

 You can specify the `REDIS_PASSWORD` that will be used the first time you launch the container to setup your redis server.
-If you do not set this environment variable you will get a **random password**.

 ## Linking